mrvcry/PersonalBlog/_posts/2022-08-13-Mediterranean-Style-Chickpea-Salad.md

 3-Combine salad and dressing and mix well.

-**PS:**If you want to add more Mediterranean vibe you can add some green olives to your salad.
+**PS:**If you want to add more Mediterranean vibe you can add 5-6 pitted green olives to your salad.

 ENJOY!